jmcooper/angular-hogwarts-tdd-kata/README.md

 ```

 You have done amazing work.
 You added a ``mockRegistrationService
 `` and stubbed it at the top level.
 You have mocked it inside a new ``describe`` block and written a test that says we are delegating the add course to the ``RegistrationService``. **Thank you.
-But when I run the tests, I get an error "Cannot read property 'returns' of undefined".**
+But when I run the tests, I get an error "mockRegistrationService.register is undefined".**

 Yes, it's a tricky spell, isn't it? **Yes.
 I think I need to define the register method so the mocking framework knows how to stub it.**